deep-entertainment/safehouse/design/closeups/smartphone.md

 > [marjorie](../characters/marjorie.md)
 > Well, the SIM card's gone.
 But maybe there's a wifi around.

-We shortly see the dashboard, then the WIFI-symbol is highlighted (as if touched) and the screen changes to a list of WIFIs with a strength indicator.
+We shortly see the dashboard, then the Wi-Fi symbol is highlighted (as if touched) and the screen changes to a list of Wi-Fi's with a strength indicator.

 The WIFI Bluth1155 is the only one shown.

-The wifi signal display is set to 2 of 4 bars in the [kitchen](locations/kitchen.md) and the [living_room](locations/living_room.md).
+The Wi-Fi signal display is set to 2 of 4 bars in the [kitchen](locations/kitchen.md) and the [living_room](locations/living_room.md).
 It shows 3 of 4 bars in the [hall](locations/hall.md) and the [bedroom](locations/bedroom.md).
 It shows 4 of 4 bars in the [upper_hall](locations/upper_hall.md).

-The wifi can be clicked, upon which a prompt asks for "Please enter WIFI password for Bluth1155".
+The Wi-Fi can be clicked, upon which a prompt asks for "Please enter Wi-Fi password for Bluth1155".

 > [marjorie](../characters/marjorie.md)
 > (grunts) Locked with a password.
 Just my luck.
 No where can I find that password?